Ty Cobb and Ted Williams,

 Honorable Mention to Charles Barkley.
 But not to Patrick Ewing.

 Yet despite finishing at least 2nd 8 times in his career, only once did he get close to a World Series win, with the Sox being tied with the St. Louis Cardinals in the 7th inning of Game 7 in 1946.
 Alas, events conspired against the Sox, and while Ted had a ring for election to the Hall of Fame, he never got one for winning the World Series.

 2. Ty Cobb.
 By the time he was 23 years old, he'd led the Detroit Tigers to 3 straight American League Pennants -- in a row, 1907-09.
-He became the best player ever to that point.
+By the time he reached his prime, he was arguably the best baseball player ever, and despite Ruth's exploits, some people still think "The Georgia Peach" is the best ever.
 His .367 lifetime batting average is a record that still stands.
 His records for stolen bases in a season and in a career, and for hits and runs in a career, stood for decades.

 In mid-career, he went to Spanish club Barcelona, winning a La Liga title and establishing them, as he had established Ajax, as one of the world's superclubs.
-After giving the North American Soccer League a bit of credibility with his play for the Los Angeles Aztecs and the Washington Diplomats, he returned to the Netherlands and brought Ajax to glory, and even won an Eredivisie title with arch-rivals Feyenoord of Rotterdam.
+After giving the North American Soccer League a bit of credibility with his play for the Los Angeles Aztecs and the Washington Diplomats, he returned to the Netherlands, and brought Ajax to glory, and even won an Eredivisie title with arch-rivals Feyenoord of Rotterdam.
 Before Thierry Henry was even born, in soccer, "Number 14" meant Cruyff.

 But the Netherlands lost the 1974 World Cup Final to host West Germany.
-Then, learning of a bizarre kidnapping plot against his family, he refused to play in the 1978 World Cup, where the Dutch lost the Final -- again to the host country, Argentina, and while the '74 loss was dubious due to media circumstances, the surviving Dutch players are convinced that there is no way the fascist military dictatorship Argentina then had was going to let the Dutch win the Final -- or, if they did, leave the stadium alive.
+Then, learning of a bizarre kidnapping plot against his family, he decided the risk of playing in the 1978 World Cup was too great, and chose not to.
+The Dutch lost the Final -- again to the host country, Argentina, and while the '74 loss was dubious due to media circumstances, the surviving Dutch players are convinced that there is no way the fascist military dictatorship Argentina then had was going to let the Dutch win the Final -- or, if they did, leave the stadium alive.